esalogic/tenant/README.md

 }
 ```

 The core of our architecture is to give the chance to match users in different databases using Shiro security framework and JPA in EJB context.
-To do this we needed to access with a Triple <Username, Password, Tenant_Name> bypassing custom Shiro's Realm-Token protocol to fit our one.
+To do this we needed to access with a Triple <Username, Password, Tenant_Name> bypassing standard Shiro's Realm-Token protocol to fit our one.
 First of all we extended AuthenticationToken class to get Tenant_Name as parameter.

 **CustomAuthenticationToken.java**